 Instead of merging right as soon as possible, wait until you can see the entire truck in your rearview mirror.
 This will ensure that the truck has enough time to see you and enough space to slow down safely.

 If you or someone you love suffered serious injuries or even wrongful death in a trucking crash, you might have a case.
-If you’d like an experienced DeKalb County car accident attorney from Turner & Sackett LLC to evaluate your case, please send us an email or call (800) 761-0993.
+If you’d like an experienced Geneva car accident attorney from Turner & Sackett LLC to evaluate your case, please send us an email or call (800) 761-0993.